Copyright © 2001 W3C® (MIT, INRIA, Keio), All Rights Reserved. W3C liability, trademark, document use and software licensing rules apply.

 A separate, but important, issue is introducing cryptographic vulnerabilities when combining digital signatures and encryption over a common XML element.
 Hal Finney has suggested that encrypting digitally signed data, while leaving the digital signature in the clear, may allow plaintext guessing attacks.

-In accordance with the requirements document [EncReq
+In accordance with the requirements document [EncReq] the interaction

 of encryption and signing is an application issue and out of scope